carlhuda/janus/README.md

 ## Base Customizations

-Janus ships with a number of basic customizations for vim:
+Vimius ships with a number of basic customizations for vim:

 * Line numbers
 * Ruler (line and column numbers)